W. C. Steadman

-William Charles Steadman (12 July 1851 – 20 July 1911), usually known as W. C. Steadman, was a prominent trade unionist and Liberal or Lib-Lab politician.
+William Charles Steadman (12 July 1851 – 20 July 1911) was a prominent trade unionist and Liberal or Lib-Lab politician.

 Life

 Born in Poplar, London, Steadman began work at the age of eight, and in 1866 became a barge builder.
 In 1873, he joined the River Thames Barge Builders Trades Union, becoming its general secretary in 1879 and holding the post until 1908.
 In 1890, he led a successful eighteen-week strike, raising his profile.

-In 1892, Steadman was elected as a Progressive Party member of London County Council, representing Stepney.
-In the 1892 general election he unsuccessfully stood as the Liberal Party candidate for Mid Kent; he lost again in the 1895 election in Hammersmith.
+In 1892, Steadman was elected as a Progressive Party member of London County Council (LCC), representing Stepney.
+In the 1892 general election he unsuccessfully stood as the Liberal Party candidate for the Mid (or Medway) division of Kent; he lost again in the 1895 election in Hammersmith.